 Image Source: Pexels

-On the other hand, if you are looking at Berwick ELC or early learning centres, you may have a more promising option.
-See, these type of centres are designed with smaller children in mind which is why their learning techniques are much more nuanced.
+On the other hand, if you are looking at Berwick ELC or early learning centers, you may have a more promising option.
+See, these type of centers are designed with smaller children in mind which is why their learning techniques are much more nuanced.
 To top it all off, the school timings and schedules are typically a better fit for younger students as well.

 How Independent is Your Child?